mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 Equipment is essential to being successful at Mattermost.
 If you're a new staff member joining the team, welcome aboard!
 Use your best judgement and buy the below items as you need them. **It is uncommon for you to need all of the items listed below**.
 If you wonder whether something is common, feel free to ask your manager if it's specific to a role that's only under your manager or in the [People Ops](https://community.mattermost.com/private-core/channels/ask-people-team) channel if it's general \(and in turn, People Ops should update the list\).

 While we're sharing average costs for various items below, you should use your best judgement.
 If there’s a piece of equipment that you’re passionate about, you can spend less on other items to get the product that you want.
 If you're uncertain, check with your manager or the [Finance Team](https://community.mattermost.com/private-core/channels/expenses).
-In addition, use our [Currency Exchange Tables](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money/currency-exchange-table), which are updated monthly, when dealing with reimbursement in currencies other than USD.

 ### Computer hardware and software